 Thus, the same is true for “the man.”
 He should appreciate his significant other for what she does in the house.
 From doing the laundry to looking after your kids and preparing food, your significant other is the breadwinner in the house.

 So, she should feel that you notice and appreciate her contribution.
-Thus, shared responsibilities should not override a sound relationship.
+Thus, shared responsibilities should not override a good relationship.
 In turn, your relationship will go a long way.

 Not Making Time For Your Significant Other